zhxie/mpv-config/README.md

 ## License
 mpv meets the license GPLv2 or LGPLv2.1, see https://github.com/mpv-player/mpv/blob/master/Copyright for more.

-For scripts and shaders, please refer to the file, the update file or the repository in the update file in scripts/ and shaders/.
+For scripts and shaders, please refer to the file, the readme or the repository in the readme in scripts/ and shaders/.